Friar-Festus/embedded_programming_course/README.md

 Much of the nitty-gritty of e.g. GPIO manipulation is hidden behind vendor-provided hardware abstraction layers.
 This is generally a good thing, but it's also good to know what to look for when things are not working as expected.
 And sometimes direct register manipulation is necessary.
 I'm looking at you, pull configuration registers.

+## CCS on Linux

+I'm using a Windows 10 machine for most of this course, but set up CCS on a Linux machine as well, as that is the daily driver in my home office.

+Note that the following install scripts must be run using `sudo` to allow the In-Circuit Debugger to work (substitute current CCS install folder as necessary):

+- `~/ti/ccs1031/ccs/install_scripts/install_drivers.sh`
+- `~/ti/ccs1031/ccs/install_scripts/ti_permissions_install.sh`

+I had to reboot to get the changes to take effect and flash the dev board.

 ## The Code

 Most of the code contained in this repository will be identical to that accessible via the course link above.
 However, the TM4C1294 dev board has four single-color LEDs vs an RGB LED, so the ports/bits used will be slightly different.